Top 6 Venture Capital Firms for Mobile Apps Startups

 Image of GSD Venture Studios - Top VCs in Mobile Apps

-GSD Venture Studios is a venture firm and accelerator based in Menlo Park, California, that specializes in helping entrepreneurs expand their businesses globally.
-Their core mission is to identify and support resilient founders with the resources needed to enter new markets.
+GSD Venture Studios is a venture studio and accelerator based in Menlo Park, California, that specializes in helping entrepreneurs expand their businesses globally.
+Their mission is to back resilient founders and provide them with the resources to scale internationally.

-• Investment stages: Early Stage Venture, Late Stage Venture, and Private Equity
+• Investment stages: Early Stage Venture, Initial Coin Offering, Late Stage Venture, and Private Equity

-• Industries of focus: FinTech, Cloud Computing, Cybersecurity, and Mobile Apps
+• Industries of focus: Cloud Computing, Cyber Security, Financial Services, FinTech, and Mobile Apps

 • Founded: 2019

-• Notable portfolio companies: Xoxoday, Rehaboo, Bitwage, and Eyedaptic
+• Notable portfolio companies: Xoxoday, Rehaboo, AcceleratXR, Bitwage, and Eyedaptic

 • Portfolio size: 56 investments